Edwards, Francis Theodore WW1

 Private Francis Theodore Edwards – 195803 – ACTIVE SERVICE (World War I)

 On March 14, 1916 Francis Theodore completed the Attestation Paper for the Canadian Army, Canadian Expeditionary Force (CEF).
 He was 27 years, 2 months old when, as a married man with three children (two boys and a girl), he enlisted for the duration of the War.
 Francis Theodore indicated that he was born in Lakefield, Ontario, and gave his birth-date as January 10, 1889.
 On his Attestation Paper, he indicated; he did not presently belong to a Militia Force nor had any previous Military experience.
 There is nothing on his File to indicate where he was educated or to what level.
-As far as his Trade or Calling is concerned, he lists Labourer; he was actually a Labourer with a Blacksmith.
+Regarding his Trade or Calling, he lists Labourer; he was actually a Labourer with a Blacksmith.
 Francis Theodore was 5′ 3” inches tall, with a 34” chest (expanded).
 There is no indication of his weight on enlistment.
 He had a dark complexion, with grey eyes, and black hair.
 His Medical Examination was completed March 14, 1916, in Lakefield, Ontario.
 He had no medical issues or physical limitations, and as such he was deemed fit for Overseas duty with the CEF.
-His next-of-kin was listed as his wife; Mrs. Charlotte Ann Edwards of Lakefield, Ontario.
+His next-of-kin was his wife; Mrs. Charlotte Ann Edwards of Lakefield, Ontario.
 Francis Theodore signed the Oath and Certificate of Attestation on March 14, 1916.
 The Certificate of Magistrate was signed March 14, 1916 in Peterborough, Ontario.
 Francis Theodore Edwards was taken-on-strength with the 93rd Battalion (Bn) CEF as a Private (Pte) and was assigned Service Number 195803.

 The 93rd Bn was authorized and formed up December 22, 1915.
 After training through the winter and spring at 5 different area Centres, Apsley being one, the Bn departed by train from Peterborough on May 29, 1916.
-The Bn made a short stop at Camp Barriefield, located at Kingston, Ontario, before moving on the Main CEF Training Centre located at Valcartier, Québec, so as to complete Basic Infantry Training, before being transported overseas, to the UK.
+The Bn made a short stop at Camp Barriefield, located at Kingston, Ontario, before moving on the Main CEF Training Centre located at Valcartier, Québec, to complete Basic Infantry Training, before being transported overseas, to the UK.

 Pte Edwards and the 93rd Bn embarked from Halifax, Nova Scotia aboard the SS Empress of Britain on July 15, 1916.